Ozgedp/My_repo/README.md

 ## Data representation

-I used `city-data.txt`, it has capital cities of the USA along with iths latitudes, longitudes and the state information.
+I used **city-data.txt** as dataset, it has capital cities of the USA along with its latitudes, longitudes and the state information.

 As an example, the first two line of the txt data looks like this,